open-telemetry/opentelemetry-js/experimental/packages/opentelemetry-propagator-env-carrier/README.md

 ```

 Use `EnvironmentGetter` during process startup to extract context that was
 provided through environment variables.
-It reads from its own snapshot, so pass
+It reads from the current `process.env`,
-`undefined` as the carrier when extracting.
+so pass `undefined` as the carrier when extracting.

 ```javascript
 const { ROOT_CONTEXT, trace } = require('@opentelemetry/api');